anapsix/dynamicinfradays/user/pages/programme/default.md

 * If you're running Max OS X or Windows, [boot2docker](http://boot2docker.io/)
 * [Docker Compose](https://docs.docker.com/compose/#installation-and-set-up) installed in boot2docker or on your Linux system
 * [Panamax](http://panamax.io/get-panamax/)

+#### <a name="springlatt"></a>Providing App-level Abstraction and Scaling with Spring Boot and Lattice <span style="font-size: smaller">- 2h, Intermediate</span>

+Containers are not new in general and certainly not to app developers in particular: servlet containers provided similar transportability of applications.

+We will look at a very simple Spring Boot app as an example.
+Spring Boot is a lightweight container that manages dependencies and abstracts the infrastructural complexities.
+We then look at Lattice, a platform for running containerized workloads that provides scalability, Blue/Green deployment, etc.

+**Prerequisities**

+Please ensure you have the following tools installed on your system:

+* If you're running Max OS X or Windows, [boot2docker](http://boot2docker.io/)
+* TODO